 - Ask your attorney for details, this is a brief overview

 There are no upfront fees and no fees at all unless they settle or win your premises liability case.
-To schedule a complimentary case review, contact Tiano O’Dell at 304-720-6700.
+To schedule a complimentary case review with a Charleston personal injury attorney, contact Tiano O’Dell, PLLC at (304) 720-6700.